Precision modeling of JWST's first cluster lens SMACSJ0723.3-7327: Results

 \subsection{Strong-lensing constraints}

-The strong-lensing features that constrain our lens model are given by the image-plane locations of multiple images of lensed sources, identified either in previous \textit{HST} images or in in the new \textit{JWST} observations.
+The strong-lensing constraints for our lens models are given by the image-plane locations of multiple images of lensed sources, identified either in previous \textit{HST} images or in the new \textit{JWST} observations.

 \citet{Golubchik2022} identify five arc candidates in the field of SMACS\,J0723 and report three multiple-image systems that have spectroscopic redshifts.
 We confirm all of these in our examination of all available data and identify 16 additional multiple-image systems.
-Through careful inspection of the MUSE datacube (Section~\ref{sec:Spectroscopy}), we also secure an additional spectroscopic redshift for one of the systems photometrically identified by \cite{Golubchik2022}; System 3 ($z = 1.9914$).
+Through careful inspection of the MUSE datacube (Section~\ref{sec:Spectroscopy}), we also secure an additional spectroscopic redshift for one of the systems photometrically identified by \cite{Golubchik2022}; System 3 (at $z = 1.9914$).

-Initial inspection of the NIRSpec MSA spectroscopic data yields an additional spectroscopic constraint by confirming a star-forming region in image 17.2 to be at $z=5.1727$, the highest spectroscopically confirmed multiple image in this cluster (Figure \ref{spec:sys17}).
-We also confirm the redshift for the 'Beret' galaxy (Fig. \ref{fig:model}), a highly stretched spiral galaxy that is only partially multiply imaged, as $z=1.16$; we do not include this image as a modeling constraint.
+Initial inspection of the NIRSpec MSA spectroscopic data yields an additional spectroscopic constraint by confirming a star-forming region in image 7.1 to be at $z=5.1727$, the highest redshift of any spectroscopically confirmed multiple image in this cluster (Fig.~\ref{spec:sys17}).
+We also confirm the redshift for the 'Beret' galaxy (Fig. \ref{fig:model}), a highly stretched spiral galaxy that is only partially multiply imaged, as $z=1.16$; however, we do not include this image as a modeling constraint.

-All individual images are marked in Figure~\ref{fig:model}, and Table~\ref{tab:cstr} summarizes the positions and spectroscopic redshifts where available.
-Although the identification of systems without spectroscopic confirmation for all individual images should in principle be considered tentative, we propose to adopt Systems 1, 2, and 3 as secure identifications, in view of their unique morphology, which is identical for all of their multiple images.
+All individual images are marked in Fig.~\ref{fig:model}, and Table~\ref{tab:cstr} summarizes the positions and spectroscopic redshifts where available.
+Although the identification of systems without spectroscopic confirmation for all individual images should in principle be considered tentative, we propose to adopt Systems 1, 2 and 3, as secure identifications, in view of their unique morphology, which is identical for all of their multiple images.

 \startlongtable